Dianaa10/Arcade-Game-Nav/README.md

 # Arcade-Game-Nav

 Welcome to the Arcade Game Navbar repository!
 This project is designed to create an interactive and styled navigation bar for an arcade game website.
-It includes sound effects, custom fonts, and various visual enhancements to improve the user experience.
+It includes sound effects, custom fonts, and visual enhancements to improve the user experience.

 Features
 NonResponsive Navbar: A clean and functional navigation bar that adapts to different screen sizes.